-Medicare covers hospice services under Part A for individuals with terminal illnesses who elect coverage.
+Medicare covers hospice services under Part A for people with terminal illnesses who elect coverage.

-This FAQ and slide deck answers questions that counselors may have to better assist Medicare beneficiaries with navigating hospice care with the different parts of Medicare.
+This FAQ and slide deck answer questions that counselors may have to better assist Medicare beneficiaries with navigating hospice care with the different parts of Medicare.